 Climate: Humid tropical and sub-tropical conditions are best suitable for cut foliage propagation.

 Light intensity: Foliage plants are naturally adapted to low light environments, as most originate from forest understories.
-Light intensities between 1500 to 8000 foot candles are considered optimum for growth.
+Light intensities between 1,500 to 8,000 foot candles are considered optimum for growth.
 Excessive light leads to bleaching and tissue damage, whereas insufficient light results in weak growth and poor coloration.

 Temperature: It plays a critical role in growth and productivity.
 Most foliage crops require night temperatures of 18.5–26.5°C and day temperatures of 24–35°C. Extreme temperatures can impair physiological functions and delay development.